Qcent/horiseon/README.md

 * Now fully mobile responsive.
 Displays across all screen sizes without content popping out of boxes!

 ## See it in Action
-A live version on the landing page can be visited [Here](https://qcent.github.io/horiseon/) .
+A live version of the landing page can be visited [Here](https://qcent.github.io/horiseon/) .

 ## See it Through Facsimile
 The Desktop Version: